nuodb/terraform-provider-nuodbaas/docs/index.md

   user     = var.dbaas_credentials.user
   password = sensitive(var.dbaas_credentials.password)
   url_base = var.dbaas_credentials.url_base
+  timeouts = {
+    defaults = {
+      create = "10m"
+      update = "5m"
+      delete = "30s"
     }
+  }
+}

-# Create a basic project
+# Create a project
 resource "nuodbaas_project" "proj" {
   organization = "org"
-  name         = "nuodb"
+  name         = "proj"
-  sla          = "prod"
+  sla          = "dev"
   tier         = "n0.nano"
 }

-# Add a database into the project
+# Create a database within the project
 resource "nuodbaas_database" "db" {
   organization = nuodbaas_project.proj.organization
   project      = nuodbaas_project.proj.name
   name         = "db"
-  dba_password = "helloworld"
+  dba_password = "secret"

-  # By using the attributes of nuodbaas_project.proj for organization and project,
+  # By using the attributes of nuodbaas_project.proj for organization and
-  # we are already creating an implicit dependency on the project being created
+  # project, we are defining an implicit dependency on the project, which
-  # before we add a database to it.
-If you do not want to (or cannot) depend on
-  # implicit dependencies, you can create an explicit one:
+  # causes it to be created before the database.
+An explicit dependency can be
+  # defined as follows:
   depends_on = [nuodbaas_project.proj]
 }

 data "nuodbaas_database" "database_details" {
-  name         = nuodbaas_database.db.name
   organization = nuodbaas_database.db.organization
   project      = nuodbaas_database.db.project
+  name         = nuodbaas_database.db.name

-  # By using the attributes of nuodbaas_database.db as arguments, we are
+  # By using the attributes of nuodbaas_database.db, we are defining an
-  # creating an implicit dependency on the database being created before we
+  # implicit dependency on the database, which causes it to be created before
-  # try to fetch it.
-If you do not want to (or cannot) depend on
-  # implicit dependencies, you can create an explicit one:
+  # the data source is read.
+An explicit dependency can be defined as follows:
   depends_on = [nuodbaas_database.db]
 }
 ```